prestonharberts/def/README.md

 # def (a CLI dictionary reference tool)

-def is a CLI program that uses sdvc to quickly print StarDict dicitonary items to the Terminal.
+def is a CLI program that uses sdvc to quickly print StarDict dicitonary entries to the Terminal.

 ## Usage